Showrav88/sawglab_with_playwright_allure/README.md

-S# 🧪 Playwright + Allure Report Automation
+# 🧪 Playwright + Allure Report Automation

 This project is an **end-to-end test automation framework** built with [Playwright] and [Allure Reports](https://showrav88.github.io/sawglab_with_playwright_allure/).